“The network is the computer.”

 Narrative Violation

-And it wasn’t built for coordination at machine speed.
+And certainly not for coordination at machine speed.

 What We’re Building